Tracer dynamics in an interacting active bath: fluctuations and energy partition: Introduction

-To understand these phenomena theoretically, an open system framework is being employed in the recent years, where probe dynamics coupled to a nonequilibrium medium are considered, where the latter consists of degrees of freedom which break detailed balance.
+To understand these phenomena theoretically, an open system framework is being employed in the recent years, where probe dynamics coupled to a nonequilibrium medium is considered, the latter consisting of degrees of freedom that break detailed balance.
 In this context, stochastic models of active particle dynamics, which have been quite successful in understanding the rich physics of active matter, have emerged as one of the leading candidates.
-This approach is in the same spirit as the open-system framework used to study quantum Brownian motion and mimics the well-known experiment by Wu et al.~\cite{wu}, which reported anomalous diffusion of colloidal beads in an E. coli suspension.
-A microscopic description provides great insights into what roles the parameters of the fluctuating nonequilibrium environment and coupling have on the dynamics of the probe.
-One of the simples ways of getting analytical insights is by studying non-interacting baths similar to the famous Caldiera-Leggett model~\cite{Caldeira_Leggett_1} revealing exact forms of modified FDTs and response relations~\cite{santra2023dynamical}, emergence of negative friction~\cite{maes_activebath,pei2025transfer}.
-Though analytical studies on dynamics of a massive tracer in interacting baths have not been studied much in the literature, it is worth mentioning that the effective generalized Langevin or fractional Langevin equations for tagged monomers in overdamped Rouse polymer chains have been studied before in the context of Markovian embedding~\cite{goychuk2012viscoelastic}, anomalous diffusion \cite{gle_polymer,gle_anomalous2,fLE_1,tagged_bead,anomalous_diffusion,gle_rouse_chain}, response to nonequilibrium drivings~\cite{Maes_rouse,gle_probe_bath}.
-This has also been studied for tagged monomers in active chains which show further interesting behavior \cite{gle_probe_bath,Singh_2021,Prakash_2024,D4SM00350K}.
+The approach is in the same spirit as the open-system framework used to study quantum Brownian motion~\cite{ambegaokar1986quantum,ford1988quantum,das2020quantum} and mimics the famous experiment by Wu et al.~\cite{wu}, which reported anomalous diffusion of colloidal beads in an E. coli suspension.
+Such microscopic description provides great insights into what roles the parameters of the fluctuating nonequilibrium environment and coupling have on the dynamics of the probe.
+One of the simplest ways of getting analytical insights is by studying non-interacting baths similar to the famous Caldeira-Leggett model~\cite{Caldeira_Leggett_1} revealing exact forms of modified FDTs and response relations~\cite{santra2023dynamical}, emergence of negative friction~\cite{maes_activebath,pei2025transfer}.
+However, analytical studies on dynamics of a massive tracer in interacting baths have been limited~\cite{pei2025transfer}.